People

 Elective Course Instructors

-Students in the MCECON program will benefit from a wide array of elective courses, each taught by faculty experts across various specialized fields of economics and related disciplines.
+Students in the Master of Computational Economics program will benefit from a wide array of elective courses, each taught by faculty experts across various specialized fields of economics and related disciplines.
 This diverse faculty expertise allows for in-depth specialization and provides students with access to cutting-edge research and applied knowledge.
+Here is a sample of elective courses and instructors taught in the past:

 • Macroeconomics (ECON 502): Zach Bethune